Skip to main content

 Market Normality Indicator

-Where today sits in relation to 75 years of S&P history, across four metrics.
+Where today sits in relation to S&P history since 1950, across four metrics.

 Updated daily.
-Drawdown from all time high, distance from 200 day MA, 12 month rolling return, YTD — each scored against 75 years of daily data.
+Drawdown from all time high, distance from 200 day MA, 12 month rolling return, YTD — each scored against daily data since 1950.
 A measured, calibrated read of where today actually sits.